Geometric Visualizations of Single and Entangled Qubits: Conclusion

 \section{Conclusion}

 The increasing need to introduce basic quantum information concepts at multiple education levels, including teaching students with formal backgrounds and future prospects not limited to conventional physics training, necessitates the development of new tools for conveying these concepts that do not rely on first mastering the linear algebra quantum formalism.
 A virtue of the subspace visualization approach presented here is that it can be deployed as a pedagogical tool in different ways for different audiences.
 For students with minimal mathematical training, the points and lines of the Bloch Circle develop intuitions about qubit states, pure and mixed; choice of measurement and bases; and probabilities and probability amplitudes; while the 2-qubit toroid develops intuitions about the difference between separable and entangled states; the relation of pure 2-qubit states to the 1-qubit states of their entangled qubits; and the multiple paths of unitary evolutions of these states.
 For students with some background in linear algebra, these visualizations can aid in understanding the actions of algorithms in the quantum formalism that can be restricted to real-number calculations.
-Indeed, in addition to the measurement algorithm, 1-qubit unitary quantum logic gates such as X, Z, and Hadamard, and 2-qubit gates such as CNOT, Controlled Z, and SWAP are closed transformations within the real-state subspace whose actions can be visualized.
-At the more advanced undergraduate level, the proofs in the Appendices relating calculations in the quantum formalism to lengths and angles in the diagrams, can form the basis for multiple exercises where visual intuition and mastery of the formalism can be developed in tandem.
+Indeed, in addition to the measurement algorithm, 1-qubit unitary quantum logic gates such as R$_{\text{Y}}$, X, Z, and Hadamard, and 2-qubit gates such as CNOT, Controlled Z, and SWAP are closed transformations within the real-state subspace whose actions can be visualized, such as in the examples shown in Fig.~\ref{figLogicGates}.
+The toroid map means that single-qubit rotations in the real subspace correspond to rotations of the statepoint or knot about the toroidal or poloidal directions, depending on which qubit is being rotated.
+The evolution of the statepoint due to other gates is less immediately intuitive -- like all maps the correspondence between physical state evolution and visual representation is built through practice and specific examples.
+The proofs in the Appendices relating calculations in the quantum formalism to lengths and angles in the diagrams, can form the basis for multiple exercises at the more advanced undergraduate level, where visual intuition and mastery of the formalism can be developed in tandem.